 Best to go back to the natural refrigerants 11.
 These were in widespread use before pernicious Freon became a household term.
-These natural refrigerants are carbon dioxide (CO₂) itself, ammonia, and hydrocarbon refrigerants, specifically propane, iso-butane and propylene.
+The natural refrigerants are carbon dioxide (CO₂) itself, ammonia, and hydrocarbon refrigerants, specifically propane, iso-butane and propylene.
 Many large industrial refrigeration facilities never abandoned their natural refrigerants, since they are patent-free, widely available, inexpensive, and have very low to zero global warming potential.
 They do require specifically designed cooling hardware, but that's about it.

 Most European automobile brands (BMW, Daimler, Volkswagen/Audi, Porsche) have already redesigned their new vehicle air conditioners to use natural refrigerant CO₂ 12, also known as R-744, at low cost, and good for the environment with global warming potential 1.

 It may very well be possible for you to raise your own environmental contribution by converting, or switching to an air conditioner with refrigerant that has low or no atmospheric impact 13.